Simple changes at your workplace and help from job counselors can keep you on your career path. Here's how to get the advice you need.

-State government agencies and health care facilities offer job rehabilitation services to help you find the right job or keep the one you've got.
+State government agencies and health care facilities offer job rehabilitation services to help you find the right job or succeed in the one you've got.
+They can help you:

-These programs can help you find a job that matches your skills and abilities.
-They may offer tests that can help you evaluate your interests, strengths, and limitations.
-You can also look online for self-assessments that can help you understand your job needs better.
+These programs may offer tests that can help you think about your interests, strengths, and limitations.
+You can also look online for self-assessments that can help you better understand your job needs.

-How Do I Determine If My New Workplace Is Safe?
+How Do I Find Out If My New Workplace Is Safe?

 A counselor can observe you at work while you do specific tasks to see if you can safely perform a job.
-He or she may then recommend changing job duties or altering the work site to improve safety.
+He may then recommend a change in your duties or your work site to improve safety.

 "Accommodations" means that your employer makes changes to the way a job is done or to the equipment you need to do it.

-The National MS Society recommends that you collaborate with your employer in a cooperative spirit, rather than seek a legal proceeding right away.
-For example, it can help to show your employer how changes to your workplace or equipment can make you an even more productive worker.
+The National MS Society recommends that you collaborate with your employer, rather than take legal action right away.
+For example, it can help to show them how changes to your workplace or equipment can make you even more productive.

 What Is Job Coaching?

-Community agencies may offer job coaching for those with severe disabilities.
-This lets you get assistance on the job to learn procedures, organize and prioritize tasks, and meet your employer's production standards.
+Community agencies may offer job coaching for people with severe disabilities.
+This lets you get help on the job to learn procedures, organize and prioritize tasks, and meet your employer's production standards.